Modern Espionage: Plot

-The group split up at the gala; Britta and Elroy take out the kitchen staff who are all secretly playing but realize none of them are Silver Ballz.
+The group split up at the gala; Britta (Gillian Jacobs) and Elroy (Keith David) take out the kitchen staff who are all secretly playing but realize none of them are Silver Ballz.
 While presenting the award to Lapari, Jeff panics and shoots a non-playing audience member in front of Frankie.

-He is saved from punishment by the arrival of the Dean who was assigned a non-active role scouting the perimeter and realized that the custodial staff, finally fed up with the mess the Greendale students make during paintball, are the ones behind the new game.
-The gala erupts in a shoot out with only Lapari, Jeff and the Dean making it out.
+He is saved from punishment by the arrival of the dean, who was assigned a non-active role scouting the perimeter and realized that the custodial staff, finally fed up with the mess the Greendale students make during paintball, are the ones behind the new game.
+The gala erupts in a shoot out with only Lapari, Jeff, and the dean making it out.

-Lapari lures Jeff and the Dean into the museum of custodial arts where he reveals that he organized the game in order to fight against Frankie and her attempts to clean up Greendale and change the spirit of the school.
+Lapari lures Jeff and the dean into the Museum of Custodial Arts, where he reveals that he organized the game in order to fight against Frankie and her attempts to clean up Greendale and change the spirit of the school.
 He is caught off guard by the two when he mistakes them for mannequins that are part of the exhibit, leading to a standoff.
-His words convince the Dean, who turns on Jeff, however Jeff convinces the two of them that Frankie only wants what is best for the school.
-Frankie agrees not to fire any of them as long as they put their guns down, however faced with the possibility of winning the final prize they all shoot each other once Frankie is gone meaning there is no true winner.
+His words convince the dean to turn on Jeff, but Jeff convinces the two of them that Frankie only wants what is best for the school.
+Frankie agrees not to fire any of them as long as they put their guns down; however, faced with the possibility of winning the final prize, they all shoot each other once Frankie is gone, meaning there is no true winner.

-The following week the group put on bibs and bonnets and pretend to be babies as punishment for not listening to Frankie.
+The following week, the group put on bibs and bonnets and pretend to be babies as punishment for not listening to Frankie.

-In the final tag Garrett performs his one man show which mocks Vicki's one woman show, taking aim at the fact that she used her dead mother as material.
-His show is interrupted by Vicki herself who poignantly shares what her mother meant to her only for Vicki and Garrett to reveal that it is all an act and that they will be performing together in a third play.
-Vicki's mother is in the audience and upon hearing she is alive the audience boos.
+In the end tag, Garrett (Erik Charles Nielsen) performs his one man show mocking Vicki's one woman show, taking aim at the fact that she used her dead mother as material.
+His show is interrupted by Vicki herself who poignantly shares what her mother meant to her, only for Vicki and Garrett to reveal that it is all an act and that they will be performing together in a third play.
+Vicki's mother is in the audience and upon hearing she is alive, the audience boos.